pan-ontologies/esrf-ontologies/README.md

-# ESRF Ontology
+# ESRF Ontologies

-The ESRF ontology provides a python API to all ontologies used on ESRF data acquisition.
+The ESRF Ontologies project provides ontologies related to ESRF data acquisition with a python API.

 * Metadata for techniques within the photon and neutron (PaN) domain from the [PaNET Ontology](https://doi.org/10.5281/zenodo.4806026).